raspiduino/waq/README.md

 Step 4: Start the script
 <br>Just like normal script, ```./arm.sh``` for Linux/MacOS and ```arm.sh``` for Windows

+## In boot
+When it boot to EFI shell, enter ```exit```.
+Then it will come to a list of options, select 'Boot Manager', then select 'UEFI QEMU QEMU HARDDRIVE ...4.1'.
+If this does not work and you return to that menu, please try another boot device in that list.
+That should work.

 ## Notes:
 - The emulator may be so lag when you boot it.
 After a while when the desktop loaded, you can use it normally.
 - This image file can be used to flash the real rpi